 Daughter Elizabeth Tucker (1829-1925) was born on Nov.
 22, 1829 in Union Township, Knox County.
 When she was age 10, her family left Ohio and migrated to Fayette County, IL.

-When Elizabeth's mother died in 1845, they took in Elizabeth's two-year-old sister Mary Frances to raise.
+When their mother died in 1845, Elizabeth took in her two-year-old sister Mary Frances to raise.
 In 1860, federal census records show that their home was in Hickory Creek, Cumberland Township, Fayette County.

 The couple produced 10 children, but Elizabeth is believed to have outlived all but four.
 The known offspring are Benjamin "Wilson" Tinker, George W. Tinker, Laura J. Tinker, William M. Tinker, Jacob M. Tinker, Sina Catherine "Kate" Tinker, Cary May Tinker and Celura "Lou" Stapp.